Marc Antoine de Beaumont: Early career

-Born into a noble family from the province of Touraine, Beaumont became a page in the household of King Louis XVI of France on 31 December 1777.
+Born into a noble family from the province of Touraine, Beaumont became a page in the household of King Louis XVI on 31 December 1777.
 After attaining the position of first page, he was nominated captain in the Lorraine Dragoon Regiment on 2 June 1784.
 He received the brevet rank of lieutenant colonel on 22 July 1792 and colonel on 7 August.
 While his regiment was posted at Lyon during the Reign of Terror, he came under suspicion, was arrested, and condemned to die.
 His dragoons turned out fully armed and promised to use violence if the sentence was carried out.
 In the face of this threat, the authorities had a change of heart and Beaumont was posted to the Army of Italy instead.
 While in Italy, he served under André Masséna and Barthélemy Louis Joseph Schérer.
 He became a general of brigade on 25 March 1795.

 On 26 March 1796, a youthful commander named Napoleon Bonaparte arrived in Nice to assume command of the Army of Italy.
 At that time, Beaumont was a brigadier in the 3,090-man 1st Cavalry Division under the overall command of Henri Christian Michel de Stengel.
 The division included the 1st Hussar Regiment, the 10th, 22nd, and 25th Chasseurs à Cheval, and the 5th and 20th Dragoon Regiments.
 In April, Beaumont fought in the Montenotte Campaign, in which Stengel was mortally wounded at the Battle of Mondovì.

 On 2 May, while leading part of the cavalry, Beaumont sent out patrols to find where the Austrian forces were located.
 At the Battle of Lodi on 10 May, Bonaparte directed him to take his cavalry to ford the Adda River and flank the Austrians out of position.
 A ford was located 800 meters upstream but it was hard to move significant numbers of horsemen across because the river banks were a tangle of trees.
 At 6:00 PM Bonaparte ordered a frontal attack, which was a success.
 Though the horsemen were not directly involved, the knowledge that enemy cavalry were crossing the river helped to unnerve the Austrian defenders.